 Management is responsible for the basic financial statements and all accompanying information as well as all representations contained therein.
-As part of the audit, we will review the County-prepared draft of your financial statements, schedule of expenditures of federal awards, and related notes prepared by the County and make recommendations for improvements or corrections.
-You are responsible for making all management decisions and performing all management functions relating to the financial statements, schedule of expenditures of federal awards, and related notes and for accepting full responsibility for such decisions.
-You will be required to acknowledge in the management representation letter that you have reviewed and approved and changes we recommend to the financial statements, schedule of expenditures of federal awards, and related notes prior to their issuance and have accepted responsibility for them.
+As part of the audit, we will assist with preparation of your financial statements and related notes.
+You are responsible for making all management decisions and performing all management functions relating to the financial statements and related notes and for accepting full responsibility for such decisions.
+You will be required to acknowledge in the management representation letter our assistance with preparation of the financial statements and that you have reviewed and approved the financial statements and related notes prior to their issuance and have accepted responsibility for them.
 Further, you are required to designate an individual with suitable skill, knowledge, or experience to oversee any nonaudit services we provide and for evaluating the adequacy and results of those services and accepting responsibility for them.